 Ben is a Senior Advisor with Exequity, and is located in our Libertyville, Illinois office.
-Ben’s consulting activities involve all facets of executive and director compensation, including peer group design, executive compensation benchmarking, incentive design (including Monte Carlo simulations), outside director compensation, severance, change-in-control, and defining the pay-for-performance relationship.
+Ben’s consulting activities involve all facets of executive and director compensation, such as selecting an appropriate peer group, incentive design, outside director compensation, severance, and change-in-control.
 In addition, Ben advises companies on executive compensation issues related to corporate restructurings and transactions, including mergers and acquisitions, IPOs, and spin-offs.
 Ben's clients range from large, global companies to small, privately held enterprises across a variety of industries.

 Prior to joining Exequity, Ben was an executive compensation consultant at a large, global consulting firm.
 Ben has four years of experience in financial services, working at a private equity firm and in executive search, specializing in recruiting investment bankers and private equity professionals.

 Ben received an M.B.A. from the Wisconsin School of Business at the University of Wisconsin-Madison.
 Formerly a freelance musician in New York, Ben received a Bachelor of Music degree from Oberlin College Conservatory.